aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 Issues that pass this filter will be displayed on the standard output.
 If an error or timeout occurs when retrieving the issues, the CLI will simply skip the display of advisories and try again at the next command execution.
+Results will be cached for a period of one hour.

 The CLI will store the IDs of the acknowledged issues in the project specific `./cdk.json` file.